 Classification Application Rule Merchant Purchase Approval If credit card has fraud reported on it, or is over limit, do not approve.
-Mutual Funds Rep trading Blue Sky : State restrictions for rep's customers.
+Mutual Funds Rep trading Blue Sky: State restrictions for rep's customers.
 Mortgage Company Credit Application TRW upon receiving credit application must have a way of securely identifying the request.
 Brokerage Margin trading Must compute current balances and margin rules before allowing trade.
 Insurance File Claims Policy States and Policy type must match for claims to be processed.
 Bank Online Banking User can look at own account.
-All 11/26/2004 Copyrigh House holding t 2004 by Benjamin Grosof and Mil Slide also by For purposes of silo (e.g., statements or discounts), aggregate accounts of all family members.
+All House holding For purposes of silo (e.g., statements or discounts), aggregate accounts of all family members.